coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-mchip-v23_Repo.md

 ------

-# 2. Setting Up Your dojo-env Environment
+# Step 2) Setting Up Your dojo-env Environment

 ### Table of Contents - Step 2